What is Non-Ferrous Metals Trade Finance?

 |46150||Agents involved in the sale of furniture, household goods, hardware and ironmongery|

 The extraction, production and casting of iron and radioactive metals is covered in our separate guide to Iron, Uranium & Thorium Trade Finance.

 A large firm reliant on the flow of commodities around the world required significant finance to invest in high-volume ventures to boost profitability.
-Trade Finance Global were able to structure an appropriate package which enabled the firm to capitalise on these opportunities.
+Trade Finance Global was able to structure an appropriate package which enabled the firm to capitalise on these opportunities.